qgis/QGIS-Documentation/source/docs/user_manual/preamble/features.rst

 Publish maps on the Internet
 ----------------------------

-|qg| can be used as a WMS, WMTS, WMS-C or WFS and WFS-T client, and as a WMS or WFS server.
+|qg| can be used as a WMS, WMTS, WMS-C or WFS and WFS-T client, and as a WMS, WCS or WFS server.
 (See section :ref:`sec_ogc`.)
 Additionally, you can publish your data on the Internet using a webserver with UMN MapServer or GeoServer installed.

 Extend |qg| functionality through plugins
 -----------------------------------------